mho-bbk/myrecipes/README.md

-[x] When phone rotates, ensure full screen is visible - implemented ScrollView [x] When phone rotates, ensure conversion is retained - implemented ViewModel [ ] (When there is more logic) Write unit tests for RecipesViewModel
+[x] When phone rotates, ensure full screen is visible - implemented ScrollView [x] When phone rotates, ensure conversion is retained - implemented ViewModel [ ] (When there is more logic) Write unit tests for RecipesViewModel [ ] Fix RecyclerView UI so that it is smaller and more intuitive to the screen/to scroll

 # New Features
 + Improve UI (make prettier) while adhering to accessibility guidelines